 Easy 4th of July Dessert

 When it comes to the 4th of July – or any holiday for that matter – the last thing I want to be doing is working away in the kitchen!
 I’d rather enjoy the sunshine, barbecue, water games in the yard, and the occasional firework.
-But, to keep it real, there aren’t many fireworks allowed here in Colorado anymore.
-And, I may be too old for water games.
+But, to keep it real, I may be too old for water games.
 Or maybe not …

-Any way you slice it, I like to keep my desserts pretty simple for summer holidays, and these Patriotic Soft Sugar Cookie Sandwiches are a perfect example of that!
-I mean, all we are really doing is whipping up a small batch of soft sugar cookies and slathering some vanilla buttercream (the butter-free buttercream, to be exact) on them.
+Any way you slice it, I like to keep my desserts pretty simple for summer holidays, and these Soft Sugar Cookie Sandwiches are a perfect example of that!
+I mean, all we are really doing is whipping up a small batch of soft sugar cookies and filling them with vanilla frosting – the Vanilla Butter Free Frosting – the be exact.
 And of course, some festive red, white, and blue sprinkles.
 I mean, anytime you adorn a dessert with sprinkles, it looks like you spent hours creating your baking masterpiece.
 Am I right?!

 The inspiration for these easy sandwich cookies was in fact the sprinkles.
-I happened into my local Michael’s because I was ecstatic is was open again.
+I happened into my local Michael’s because I was ecstatic is was open again (thank you pandemic!).
 And ran across these sprinkles from Wilton.
 Too cute, right!
 Then and there in the sprinkle aisle of Michael’s, the frosting filled sugar cookie sandwiches were born.

 - This is small batch recipe for sugar cookies – Small batch means no big mixer, and one bowl (see Instruction #3 for how to accomplish this).